Interview – Orion of Behemoth & Vesania

 Republic Pictures

-Orion – The thing is, a movie is limited as to how much they can show in their time frame.
-A TV series is unlimited in the amount of time for developing characters.
-There is a lot of time to show the complete stories and it gives you the time to analyze the characters much more than in the movies.
+Orion – The thing is, a movie is limited in how much it can show in its time frame.
+A TV series is unlimited in the amount of time it spends developing characters.
+There is a lot of time to show the complete stories, and it gives you the time to analyze the characters much more than in the movies.

 Check out Vesania: www.vesania.pl | Facebook